 Young Roky On The Dick Clark Show

-While locked up in the mental ward, the ever-resourceful and creatively unstoppable Roky wasn’t just gonna’ do the Thorazine Shuffle with the rest of the cooks.
+While locked up in the mental ward, the ever-resourceful and creatively unstoppable Roky wasn’t just gonna’ do the Thorazine Shuffle with the rest of the bad news bears.
 As he’s done for his entire life when under the worst circumstances, Roky was gonna’ write some cool shit and play some music.
 He managed to pocket the zombie pills they like to hand out in mental wards to keep the populace under control, trading them with a fellow inmate for some good old fashioned speed which he utilized to stay up many nights in a row to complete his Openers book that was eventually smuggled outside for publication in 1972.
 He also excelled at his hall mopping duties, eventually earning enough trust with the guards to gain a warped acoustic guitar, a bible, and a record player, an inspirational trinity if there ever was one.

 Roky At Rusk Looking Like A Young Elvis

-Incredibly, there was already a traditional country band rocking Rusk State Hospital For The Criminally Insane (ah, Texas), but Erickson rejected their offer since he preferred song subjects like demons and alligators to whiskey and women’s’ cheatin’ ways.
+Incredibly, there was already a traditional country band rocking Rusk State Hospital For The Criminally Insane (ah, Texas), but Erickson rejected their offer since he preferred song subjects like demons and alligators to whiskey and women’s cheatin’ ways.
 So instead he formed a rock group.
 And what a group it was.
 The first Missing Link drafted in was his good friend Jimmy Walcott, who aside from being a parenticide enthusiast could also play a mean guitar.
-He also happened to know a certain deaf tambourine player/rapist, who happened to know a child murdering bassist, and little by little the Missing Links fell into place.
+He also happened to know a certain deaf tambourine player/rapist, who happened to know a child murdering bassist, and little by little The Missing Links fell into place.
 It really shows how lovably naive and benevolent Roky was at this point, taking on this demented gaggle to continue his visionary quest, utilizing the resources available under tough circumstances.
 Sure they had killed MANY PEOPLE but they were truly crack players, and soon this most fucked up of bands was rocking the tiers at Rusk.
-The band was awarded a half-day practice session per week and utilized it to hone themselves into a tight unit capable of tackling any of the popular hits of the rich late ’60s airwaves piping in from the inmates’ transistor radios, plus taking on some of Roky’s more challenging original material he had been steadily crawling in his cell.
+The band was awarded a half-day practice session per week and utilized it to hone themselves into a tight unit capable of tackling any of the popular hits of the rich late ’60s airwaves piping in from the inmates’ transistor radios, plus taking on some of Roky’s more challenging original material he had been steadily scrawling in his cell.
 By all accounts Roky was quite happy with his band of murderers and felt that they provided an ample musical framework for his increasingly bizarro ideas.

 The Link’s Stomping Grounds

-So what did the Missing Links sound like?
+So what did The Missing Links sound like?
 Lordy, we hope there are tapes.
 None have yet surfaced, but should any see the light of day these would be the true Holy Grail for Roky cultists the world over.
 Instead we only have some scant quotes that do go a long way toward painting a picture of the Link’s vibe.
-According to anyone who has ever commented on the Missing Links, they were indeed a very good band.
+According to anyone who has ever commented on The Missing Links, they were indeed a very good band.
 As a professional musician and former star, of course Roky served as the lead man and musical director.
 As his brother Donnie Erickson once put it, “He was the head of a bunch of murderers.”
 He had apparently abandoned his trademark scream and was singing in a softer, but no less emotive, style.
 He had abandoned his old faves Dylan and the Beatles in favor of the prime shamanistic Stones of 1969.
 He had somehow got his hands on a copy of Let It Bleed, and the record’s rootsy but supremely decadent material crawled its way into his head.
 So picture Roky Erickson doing his best Jagger impersonation as the murderous Links played da’ blooze in some mental hospital side room and you can get a decent picture of this intriguing band.

 Roky himself has only commented sparsly on his onetime main band, but his words paint a vivid picture:

-“A couple of groovy guys got me off the mop line to be in a rock and roll band with some of the patients, and we called it the Missing Links.
+“A couple of groovy guys got me off the mop line to be in a rock and roll band with some of the patients, and we called it The Missing Links.
 We performed and I would try to scream and I’d be under so much tension that I couldn’t scream.
 Because I was in with people that were there for murder.
 I mean vicious murderers.
 ‘Well all right, here’s the guy with the vicious murderer and here’s Roky.
 His circle is just as big as Roky’s circle, they’re equal, and they’re in here for the same thing.
 It’s like ‘The Lonesome Death Of Hattie Carol’.
 There’s injustice in injustice.”

 Roky and Jimmy Clowning Around On The Yard